drmargarido/d-tracker/README.md

 ![D-Tracker UI with Klinik Theme](/screenshots/d-tracker_v1,1-klinik.jpg)

 ## Install
-To run the application use the most recent release, which right now is the [v1.52](https://github.com/drmargarido/d-tracker/releases).
+To run the application use the most recent release in the [releases](https://github.com/drmargarido/d-tracker/releases) page.

 ### Linux